SIGN IN / UP

 We can also view the server uptime event log.
 This corresponds to the identifier 6013.

-If we need to quickly view the shutdown/reboot logs of the server, we can use the Get-EventLog command in the PowerShell shell.
+If we need to quickly view the server shutdown/reboot logs, we can use the Get-EventLog command in the PowerShell shell.

 Get-EventLog System -Newest 1000 | ` Where EventId -in 41,1074,6006,6008 | ` Format-Table TimeGenerated,EventId,UserName,Message -AutoSize -wrap

-Now you can independently check for what reason your server was rebooted.
+Now you can independently check why your server was rebooted/shut down.